alexander-95/fyp/report.md

 - identify threats to the validity of results(limitations and risks)
 - Discuss approach (probably irrelevant?)
 - Discuss future work

+The asynchronous stereo vision technique that is used in this project removes the epipolar geometry.
+This means that the cameras don't have to be looking at the same scene.
+This allows the cameras to be spaced further apart.
+A larger baseline gives greater accuracy for objects further away.

+The asynchronous technique, by definition, means that the cameras don't have to be synchronised.
+This means that they don't have to be connected to the same machine.
+This can open up doors to using distributed cameras to track objects.

+The technique used in this project could be interpreted as an intersection of planes problem.
+A vector can be created from the camera to the object at 2 different times.
+As long as the object moves, the vectors will not be parallel.
+This allows us to create a plane which both vectors sit on.
+Another pair of vectors and a plane can be produced using the second camera.
+The intersection of these 2 planes can be used to represent the trajectory of the object.
+This allows the use of simpler matrix operations instead of a geometric approach.

 ##8.References
 - list of cited work(IEEE guidelines)